 - for most data which is not fully known, no data type instance is created, and a null marker is created.
-Depending on the design of the revelant archetypes, there will usually be the possibility of recording the datum in narrative form; - ENTRYs in the openEHR EHR reference model include a certainty:Boolean attribute, for recording a level of doubt;
+Depending on the design of the revelant archetypes, there will usually be the possibility of recording the datum in narrative form; - ENTRYS in the openEHR EHR reference model include a certainty:Boolean attribute, for recording a level of doubt;

-- for particular data types which are often partial, special types are defined.
-The main types affected are DV_DATE and DV_TIME, hence the types DV_PARTIAL_DATE and DV_PARTIAL_TIME exist to define explicitly the semantics of dates with a missing day, times with missing seconds and so on; - Intervals of date/time types include types generated when the parameter type is one of the partial classes, thus, types DV_INTERVAL<DV_PARTIAL_DATE> are possible.
-This covers the need for intervals in which some date is missing from the end date/times, while not allowing intervals with completely missing items to be created; - for expressing uncertainy more precisely, probability distribution data types (based on the types defined in HL7) can be used.
+- for particular data types which are often partial, special features are defined.
+The main types affected are DV_DATE, DV_TIME, and DV_DATE_TIME; the properties month_unknown, day_unknown, minute_unknown, and second_unknown (based on ISO 8601 semantics) are used to define explicitly the semantics of dates with a missing day, times with missing seconds and so on; - Intervals of date/time types include types generated when the parameter type is one of the partial classes, thus, types DV_INTERVAL<DV_DATE> (where one or both ends has an unknown part) are possible.
+This covers the need for intervals in which some date is missing from the end date/times, while not allowing intervals with completely missing items to be created: - for expressing uncertainy more precisely, probability distribution data types (based on the types defined in HL7) can be used.